Entrance boundary for standard processes with no negative jumps and its application to exponential convergence to the Yaglom limit: Exponential convergence to the Yaglom limit

-We maintain the assumptions in the previous section, that is, we assume that (A1)-(A3), \eqref{instantaneousEntrance}, Assumption \ref{assu:stateSpace} and $\bP_{x}[\tau_{0} < \infty] > 0 \ (x > 0)$ hold and $X$ is a Feller process on $[0,\infty]$.
+We maintain the assumptions in the previous section, that is, we assume that (A1)-(A3), \eqref{instantaneousEntrance}, $\bP_{x}[\tau_{0} < \infty] > 0 \ (x > 0)$, and $\zeta = \tau_{0}$ hold and $X$ is a Feller process on $I = (0,\infty]$.
 In this section, we study the convergence rate of the Yaglom limit in \eqref{eq68}.
-The main assumption is the strong Feller property introduced as follows: \begin{description} \item[(SF)] for every bounded measurable function $f:(0,\infty] \to \bR$ and $t > 0$, the function $(0,\infty) \ni x \mapsto p_{t}f(x)$ is bounded and continuous. \end{description}
+The case in which $\ell_{2}$ is accessible is addressed in Appendix \ref{appendix:accessible}.